viamrobotics/docs/docs/components/arm/_index.md

 - All arms have a `Home` position, which corresponds to setting all joint angles to 0.

-- When an arm is moved with a `move_to_position` call, the movement will follow a straight line, and not deviate from the start or end orientations more than the start and orientations differ from one another
+- When an arm is moved with a `move_to_position` call, the movement will follow a straight line, and not deviate from the start or end orientations more than the start and orientations differ from one another.

 - If there is no way for the arm to move to the desired location in a straight line, or if it would self-collide or collide with an obstacle that was passed in as something to avoid, then the `move_to_position` call will fail.